Rail transport in Azerbaijan: Commuter

-The fare of metro service is 0.20 AZN.
-It is carried out only by “BakiKart” plastic cards.
+Tram

+There are several tram systems proposed in some cities, listed as follows:

 Freight services

 Azerbaijan is positioning itself as a transportation hub for east–west, north–south for freight trade in the region.

-Baku-Tbilisi-Kars
+Baku–Tbilisi–Kars

-The Baku-Tbilisi-Kars rail link, with a capacity to transport 1 million passengers and 5 million tons of freight a year, connects 3 countries (Azerbaijan, Georgia, and Turkey).
+The Baku–Tbilisi–Kars rail link, with a capacity to transport 1 million passengers and 5 million tons of freight a year, connects 3 countries (Azerbaijan, Georgia, and Turkey).
 At the same time, it is a main freight and passenger link between Europe and China.
 The BTK Railway will also connect Turkmenistan and Kazakhstan to continental Europe.

-Negotiations on the Baku-Tbilisi-Kars railway began in 2005.
+Negotiations on the Baku–Tbilisi–Kars railway began in 2005.
 In 2007 the construction of the railway was commenced.
 The importance of the project is offering the most cost-effective transportation for the logistics sector that seeks a more economical way of delivering goods to target markets.
 Initially, the railway will carry nearly 1 million passengers and 6.5 million tons of freight a year.
 But in the near future freight transportation potential will be up to 50 million tons a year.

-On October 30, 2017, an inauguration ceremony for the Baku-Tbilisi-Kars (BTK) railroad was held in Alyat, 70 km southwest of Baku.
-The European Union called the opening of the railway “a major step in transport interconnections linking the European Union, Turkey, Georgia, Azerbaijan, and Central Asia”.
+On October 30, 2017, an inauguration ceremony for the Baku–Tbilisi–Kars (BTK) railroad was held in Alyat, 70 km southwest of Baku.
+The European Union called the opening of the railway "a major step in transport interconnections linking the European Union, Turkey, Georgia, Azerbaijan, and Central Asia".

 Approximately 504 km of the BTK railway passes through Azerbaijan, with 246 km through Georgia and 79 km through Turkey.